RiiConnect24/Wii-Guide/_pages/en_US/faq.md

 ### I got error XXXXXX in Wiimifi, how to fix it?
 In order to check what error that is, please visit the [Wiimmfi error page](https://wiimmfi.de/error).

+### What are the limitations in vWii modding?
+The following is a list of things that can potentially **BRICK** your vWii (don't do these things!):
+* Installing IOS for a Wii console on vWii.
+* Installing Wii menu themes not formatted correctly for vWii and/or your region.
+* Installing BootMii and/or Priiloader/Preloader.
+* Failure during the install of crucial system/IOS titles (e.g. power outage).
+* Modifying the vWii NAND without knowing what you are doing.